mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 The final piece of the puzzle is to provide a stronger built-in guarantee around message delivery in the face of node failure.

-Ultimately, the solution boils down to replicating the WAL to peers.

 Given that we're maintaining a WAL, we want a high performance protocol such that peers in a "replication group" *agree* on the contents and state of the log, i.e. they're consistent.

-Fortunately, [Ben Johnson][ben_twitter] has been working on a "streaming Raft" implementation designed for high-performance applications.
-It achieves this by de-coupling heartbeats from log replication while eliminating the overhead of individual RPC requests in favor of a persistent stream of data.
+Fortunately, [Ben Johnson][ben_twitter] has been working on an implementation of Raft [[2]](#footnote_2) designed for high-performance applications called "Streaming Raft".
+In short, it significantly improves throughput by de-coupling heartbeats from log replication and eliminating the overhead of individual RPC requests in favor of a persistent connection over which log data is streamed.

-If only it were just a matter of "spraying some Raft on it"!
-There are a few details that are important to highlight, namely leadership changes and network partitions:
+As is often the case there are tradeoffs.
+A few of which are important to highlight, namely leadership changes and network partitions:

 #### Follow the Leader